functionless/functionless/website/docs/concepts/event-bridge/transform.md

 [Event Bus Input Transforms](https://docs.aws.amazon.com/eventbridge/latest/userguide/eb-transform-target-input.html) transform events matched by [Rules](./rule).
 Transforms supports a loosely coupled application by allowing the rule to normalize an event before sending it to a target with it's own expected payload schema.

 Functionless allows Typescript to be used when defining an input transform.
-It transforms the closure given into Event Bridge's [Input Transform](https://docs.aws.amazon.com/eventbridge/latest/userguide/eb-transform-target-input.html) JSON schema, while maintaining the contract provided by the [Typescript Syntax](./syntax#event-transforms).
+It transforms the code given into Event Bridge's [Input Transform](https://docs.aws.amazon.com/eventbridge/latest/userguide/eb-transform-target-input.html) JSON schema, while maintaining the contract provided by the [Typescript Syntax](./syntax#event-transforms).

 ```ts
 const bus = new EventBus(stack, 'bus');